ztsrxh/RSCD-Road_Surface_Classification_Dataset/README.md

 # How to Use

 The RSCD is completely open to academic research.
+RSCD is firstly published in journal *Data in Brief*.
 To use the dataset, please cite:

 Tong Zhao, Yintao Wei, A road surface image dataset with detailed annotations for driving assistance applications, Data in Brief, 2022. doi: 10.1016/j.dib.2022.108483